 It doesn’t matter whether you’re writing a book, governing a country, running a business, becoming sick, or getting well, everything is in process.
+There are four repeating stages of just about anything.
 Do you know where you are in the cycle?

 Winston Spencer Churchill wrote: